White blood cells are an essential part of the body’s immune system.

 - Scarlet fever.

 - Crohn’s disease.

-- A significant pharmacological reaction.
+- A significant pharmacological response.

-- A rejection of organ transplantation.
+- Rejection of organ transplantation.

 Low eosinophil counts may also be due to the time of day.
 Under normal conditions, eosinophil counts are lower in the morning and higher at night.

 Unless alcohol abuse or Cushing’s disease is suspected, low levels of eosinophils are usually not a concern unless other white blood cell counts are also abnormally low.
-If all white blood cell counts are low, this may indicate a problem with the bone marrow.
+If all white blood cell counts are joint, this may indicate a problem with the bone marrow.

 What happens after an eosinophil count?